-To submit your thesis electronically to the Digital Scholarship and Archive, please follow the instructions below.
+To submit your thesis, please follow these instructions

-For more information regarding thesis policy, click here.
+For more information regarding the College's thesis policy, please see below.

-BEFORE YOU BEGIN: To complete the uploading of your thesis, you will need:
+BEFORE YOU BEGIN: To complete the submission of your thesis, you will need:

-- a digital copy of your thesis, preferably in pdf format, on your local computer
+- a digital copy of your thesis, in pdf format, on your local computer

-- your abstract (if any) available to paste into the form
+- your abstract (if any) available to type or paste into the form

 - the correct spelling of the name of your advisor(s)

-- Go to the Submit Your Research page of the repository in any web browser.
+- Go to the following link in any web browser.

 - Log in using your Wellesley Domain Name and Password.